cs3451/cs3451-f19/_pages/syllabus.md

 # Late Policy

 The grade on a late assignment will drop 5% for each day beyond the due date.
 A day ends exactly 24 hours after the assignment is due.
+Assignments will typically be due at 11:59pm the night **before** the Tuesday/Thursday they are listed on the syllabus (the exact date and time will be shown on the assignment itself).

-No late assignments will be accepted four days or later after the date that the assignment was due.
+No late assignments will be accepted four days or later after the date and time that the assignment was due.